juhovh/tailguard/README.md

     environment:
       - WG_DEVICE=wg0
       - TS_HOSTNAME=tailguard
+      - TS_DEST_IP=192.168.68.1
       - TS_ROUTES=192.168.68.0/22
       - TS_EXTRA_ARGS=--advertise-exit-node --accept-routes
       - TS_AUTHKEY=tskey-auth-xxxxxxxxxxxxxxxxxxxxxxx
 ```
 This will use the device wg0 and therefore the wg0.conf file for WireGuard.
 It
-will connect to the tailnet with hostname "tailguard", advertise the
+will connect to the tailnet with hostname "tailguard", forward all connections
+to itself to the router behind the tunnel, advertise the "192.168.68.0/22"
-"192.168.68.0/22" route to other tailnet hosts, advertise itself as an exit
+route to other tailnet hosts, advertise itself as an exit node, and
-node, and authenticate with the given authkey.
+authenticate with the given authkey.

 Now if you run `docker compose up` once, you can remove the `TS_AUTHKEY` and it
 should keep working, as long as you keep your `state/` directory intact.